jeferrier/js-intellisense/README.md

-# LSP Example
+# Javascript Intellisense

-Heavily documented sample code for https://code.visualstudio.com/api/language-extensions/language-server-extension-guide
+This project was originally created from the heavily documented sample code for https://code.visualstudio.com/api/language-extensions/language-server-extension-guide

 ## Functionality